AKEISH FORSYTHE, SENIOR PROJECT DIRECTOR

 SCOTT GUGGENHEIMER, CHIEF OF PROGRAMS

-Scott Guggenheimer is the chief of programs of the UVA-PLE.
-Before his current role, Guggenheimer served as director of leadership development for District of Columbia Public Schools (DCPS) and as the executive director of African-American Teaching Fellows.
+Before his current role, Scott served as director of leadership development for District of Columbia Public Schools (DCPS) and prior to that as the executive director of African American Teaching Fellows.

 Scott's background is as an English teacher and administrator in a Title I high school in Washington, D.C.
-He earned his B.A at Washington and Lee University.
+He earned his B.A in Psychology at Washington and Lee University.